swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 It's been a very exciting year for ClojureScript.
 It clear that things have been accelerating and here is a personal selection of highlights:

+## CLJSJS

+While technically it appeared in late 2014, [CLJSJS](http://cljsjs.github.io) took off when ClojureScript landed enhanced and standardized support for foreign dependencies in January.
+Thanks to the tireless work of many contributors, the wider community of ClojureScript users can now leverage the most popular JavaScipt libraries with minimal hassle.
+Many thanks to Martin Klepsch and Juho Teperi for leading the chard.

 ## Ambly

 2015 kicked off with a near complete rewrite of the ClojureScript REPL